 At the end of the Final semester, the Program sponsors a Job Fair.
 At the Job Fair, the students are introduced to recruiters from interested hospitals.
 Attendance is mandatory.
-(For every Employer interview the student documents at the Job Fair, s/he will receive 2 Extra Credit points).
 A few weeks before the Job Fair, the students will attend a class on Interviewing Skills and Resume Writing taught by a Career Counselor.
 The class also advises on dressing for success.
-For writing a resume, the student can receive 5 Extra Credit points.
-Extra Credit points are added to the Quizzes scores.